chrishefele/uncrash.chefele/README.md

 The "Uncrash" team won 1st place in the "Data & Art Hackathon" at the West Windsor Arts Center in 10/23/2016.
 Some of the visualizations in this repo were used as part of the team's prize-winning entry.

-If you're just interested in the visualizations, look in the ./plots directory!
+If you're just interested in the visualizations, look in the ./plots ./screenshots and ./presentation directories!

 The code used to create these plots/visualizations are (mostly) in R. Also, this repository does not include the original data; the scripts here assume that they can access the original "Uncrash" /data directory using the path "../../uncrash/data"